CNN on `Top': In Search of Scalable & Lightweight Image-based Jet Taggers: Results

 \textit{LeNets} with increasing input array-sizes, when applied only to images cropped to $28\times 28$, gain marginally in performance across all metrics.
 Incorporating global features clearly increases the discriminative power—especially background rejection—of the networks, and the effect is more prominent for higher image resolutions.
 This is expected, as \textit{LeNet} is a conventional CNN.
 Full convolutions with a large kernel size ($5$) extract more information from the images, albeit at a higher computational cost and a heavier network.
 The \textit{LeNet-40} is $2.9 (2.7)$ times the size of \textit{LeNet-40} without(with) global features.

-The smallest \textit{EffNet-S}, while applied only to images, outperforms all \textit{LeNets}, while being $1/8$-th the size of the largest \textit{LeNet} and in terms of the total number of parameters.
-Its performance is best when the input images are $32\xrightarrow{Crop} 28$, and it drops a little for the larger images.
+The smallest \textit{EffNet-S}, while applied only to images, achieves accuracy similar to the largest \textit{LeNet}, while being $1/8$-th in size (the total number of parameters).
+Its performance is best when the input images are $35\xrightarrow{Crop} 28$, but it drops quite a lot for the larger images.
+Adding global features is beneficial here as well, but the effect is less prominent for larger networks.
+We have shown the best metrics in each column in bold-face, for both the cases with and without global features.

+As was mentioned earlier in sec. \ref{sec:machine}, the inference timings were calculated in a separate machine with a weaker GPU.
+While networks consistently take more time for larger image sizes, all of the networks dealt with in this work have almost half the inference time of that of ResNeXt-50.

+Fig. (\ref{fig:compnets}) summarizes the accuracies of table (\ref{tab:pointres}) in comparison to architecture complexity (number of net-parameters).
+Fig. (\ref{fig:compall}) shows the relative sizes of different versions of \textit{EffNet-S} compared to the versions of \textit{LeNet}s used in this analysis as well as the larger and standard \textit{EfficientNet}s (\textit{B0} to \textit{B7}), where the number of parameters is in log-scale.
+Even the largest \textit{EffNet-S} is smaller than the smallest \textit{LeNet} and all of these are an order of magnitude smaller than \textit{EffNet-B}s.
+In figures (\ref{fig:compbest}) and (\ref{fig:compdist}), accuracies of the nets are compared, with their model complexity in the $x$-axis.
+While fig. (\ref{fig:compbest}) plots the best accuracies for each type of net, fig. (\ref{fig:compdist}) shows the variation in it arising from random weight initialization.
+These employ 10 runs each, as mentioned at the end of the last section.

+As far as accuracies are concerned and for only images as input, we see that the performance of \textit{LeNet} does not change much (and remains within randomization error), with increasing complexity, for all image resolutions.
+The \textit{EffNet-S}, on the other hand, performs worse for larger image sizes.
+For the larger variants, this loss in performance falls within the randomization error-bar, but overall, the performance not only worsens, but has larger variance for $40\xrightarrow{Crop} 32$ images.
 The possible reason is that the `MB-Conv' blocks with bottlenecks in \textit{EffNet-S} do not perform at the level of full convolutions when analyzing sparse pixel-level information, and networks with larger input arrays are needed for proper classification.

-Adding global features is beneficial here as well, but the effect is less prominent for larger networks.
-One possibility is that the extra MLP block after the last Aggregation layer contributes far less than the rest of the network.
+While the addition of global features improves network performances by a margin, the accuracies become more or less independent of the network complexity across architectures, especially when randomization errors are considered.
+One possibility is that the extra MLP block after the last Aggregation layer contributes far less than the rest of the network, but the more probable explanation would be that the impact of global features overshadow the CNN-performance.
 Analyzing higher input sizes and higher image resolutions can shed more light on this.
-We have shown the best metrics in each column in bold-face, for both the cases with and without global features.
+More work is needed regarding the integration of the global features in these networks.